fusionx1/openstack-drupal-automation/README.md

 Below are the parameters that needs to be set:

-Flavor=2
+1. Flavor=2
-ImageID=f90ffa8a-6abb-453e-a342-45faf34fb231
+2. ImageID=f90ffa8a-6abb-453e-a342-45faf34fb231
-ServerInstanceName=myserver
+3. ServerInstanceName=myserver
-SecurityGroup=default
+4. SecurityGroup=default
-PubKeyName=mypubkey
+5. PubKeyName=mypubkey

 Future Features

 1. Be able to assign a public ip to the provisined server automatically
+2. Will test haproxy for load balancer
-2. Will add documentation
+3. Will add documentation